-Before we’d even replied to him, he’d circled something on a map (the same maps possessed by the last friendly local!) and flagged down a tuk tuk driver.
-Finally aware that the tuk tuk drivers are also in on this commission gained from street scammers, we hastily made our excuses and walked away in the opposite direction.
+Before we’d even replied to him, he’d circled something on a map (the same maps possessed by the last friendly local!) and flagged down a Tuk Tuk driver.
+By this point, we were well aware that the Tuk Tuk drivers are also in on these commissions, and so we hastily made our excuses and walked away in the opposite direction.

 Sure enough, when we turned around and walked back to the palace, we found that it was open for business as usual.

-Scam Rating: 5/5
+Bangkok Scam Rating: 5/5

-This scam scores full marks on my scale because unlike the others, which rely on distorting the truth and exaggerating things, this scam involves an outright lie.
+This Bangkok scam scores full marks on my scale because unlike the others, which rely on distorting the truth and exaggerating things, this is one of the few Bangkok scams that involves an outright lie.

 Fortunately these were the only scams that my friends and I encountered in Bangkok.
-Strangely, I’ve not been targeted on my two subsequent visits – perhaps I give off more of a ‘don’t mess with me’ vibe now!
+Strangely, I’ve not been targeted on my subsequent Bangkok visits – perhaps I give off more of a ‘don’t mess with me’ vibe now!

 Although tourist scams like these can be annoying, we must understand that it’s human nature to try and make the best for ourselves, and if these people are being offered extremely high rates of commission in exchange for ripping a few Westerners off, then can we really judge them?
 After all, it wasn’t like we were having our bank accounts drained – the amounts that we were being charged were minimal in the great scheme of things.